Amnok/html-tests/readme.md

+# window is at the root of all.

+# alert( document.documentElement.parentNode ); // document , alert( document.documentElement.parentElement ); // null

+# For all nodes: parentNode, childNodes, firstChild, lastChild, previousSibling, nextSibling.

+# For element nodes only: parentElement, children, firstElementChild, lastElementChild, previousElementSibling, nextElementSibling.

+# elem.matches()

 All methods "getElementsBy\*" return a live collection.
 Such collections always reflect the current state of the document and “auto-update” when it changes.

 div.insertAdjacentHTML('beforebegin', '<p>Hello</p>');